Victoria government logo

 However, this only provides part of the story.
 Industry is increasingly looking to higher order skills across all occupations.
 Agriculture, manufacturing, and services are just some examples where higher order skills are required by businesses as they seek to automate repetitive work and focus on higher value add activities in order to compete at a local and international level.

 This shift is across all roles regardless of prior education or experience, impacting individuals at the start, middle and end of their career.
 A tight labour market will accelerate this shift as workers become harder to find and retain, driving further adoption of higher order skills.
 Victoria as a knowledge economy has long recognised the value of skills.
 Victorians on average are more likely to be enrolled in study29, more educated30, and employed in more highly qualified occupations than most jurisdictions.
 Investing in the development of new skills has significant returns on investment.
-Every one percent improvement in productivity across Victoria is the equivalent to the work of approximately 35,000 individuals.31 These benefits can be shared with investors, business owners, employees, and the broader community.
+Every 1% improvement in productivity across Victoria is the equivalent to the work of approximately 35,000 individuals.31 These benefits can be shared with investors, business owners, employees, and the broader community.

 Ultimately, in a tight labour market, the quality of jobs is critical to individuals.
 ‘Better work’ looks like higher skill, pay, job satisfaction, security and long-term resilience.
 Higher productivity is the key to delivering this.